LDAP.CONF(category11-mail-server.html) - phpMan

 TLS_PROTOCOL_MIN <major>[.<minor>]

-negotiated.
-If the server doesn't support at least that
+ated.
+If the server doesn't support at least that version, the

 TLS_PROTOCOL_MIN 3.2